RayburnCode/secret_parser/README.md

 <!-- @format -->

-# Secred CLI - A Secure Terminal-based Secret Manager
+# secret CLI - A Secure Terminal-based Secret Manager

 A lightweight, secure CLI secret manager built in Rust with an interactive Terminal UI (TUI) for Ubuntu Server VPS environments and beyond.